fenago/spark-scala-examples/lab-guides/Lab_2.md

 6. Conclusion
 -------------

-In this Spark SparkSession article, you have learned what is Spark Session, its usage, how to create SparkSession programmatically, and finally learned some of the commonly used SparkSession methods.
+In this Spark SparkSession lab, you have learned what is Spark Session, its usage, how to create SparkSession programmatically, and finally learned some of the commonly used SparkSession methods.